-The Grand Rapids Project single-line diagram is included in Volume II (Filed as Controlled Unclassified Information//Classified Energy/Electric Infrastructure Information [CUI//CEII]).
+The Grand Rapids Project single-line diagram will be included in Volume II of the FLA (Filed as Controlled Unclassified Information//Classified Energy/Electric Infrastructure Information [CUI//CEII]).

 A.11 Measures to Ensure Safe Management of the Project

 The Licensee has safely operated, maintained, and managed the Project since its acquisition.
 These same practices will be continued under the new license, subject to any new terms and conditions contained therein.